Louis Roy

-Gangster
+Biography

 Roy was born and grew up in Trois-Rivières.
 He was a member of the Saint-Éloi-based Missiles outlaw biker gang, which later became the Satan's Guard club of Saguenay.
 Roy founded and led Satan's Guard with Richard "Crow" Émond as his second-in-command, and the club became the dominant gang in the Saguenay–Lac-Saint-Jean region by eliminating any rivals.
 In October 1984, Satan's Guard blew up the van of Omer Gagnon, president of the El Conquatcheros gang in Chicoutimi.
 Two independent drug dealers were also targeted in a car bombing in Maria-Chapdelaine in October 1990.
 Satan's Guard "patched over" to join the Hells Angels on 14 June 1991.
 Roy became the president of the Angels' Trois-Rivières chapter, which forged a close alliance with the Rizzuto family of Montreal.
 Roy also forged a close friendship with Maurice "Mom" Boucher.
 The crime journalist André Cedilot called Roy the second most powerful Hells Angel in Quebec after Boucher, saying: "He was one of the most influential members of the Hells Angels".
 Roy's status as the richest Hells Angel was due to the fact that he had almost a monopoly on the drug trade in Trois-Rivières.
 Roy was also very active in selling cocaine throughout Quebec, making him into of the most important drug dealers in la belle province.